SEO Settings

 - JSON-LD structured data (WebSite schema)

-For individual announcements
+For individual posts

-<title>— “[Announcement Title] - [Meta Title]”<meta name="description">— Announcement summary<link rel="canonical">— Announcement URL- Open Graph tags with announcement details
+<title>— “[Post Title] - [Meta Title]”<meta name="description">— Post summary<link rel="canonical">— Post URL- Open Graph tags with post details

 - Twitter Cards (large image if cover image exists)